phillipshreves/battle-of-the-bandwidth/README.md

 # Navigate to project directory
 cd battle-of-the-bandwidth

-# Start the application using Docker Compose
+# Build and start the application using Docker Compose
-docker compose up -d
+docker compose up -d --build
 ```

 ## Usage